 A course designed to study the physiological changes which occur in the body during muscular activity.
 The areas that will be of major consideration are energy sources, muscular strength, endurance, and motor learning.
 Heat balance, the cardiorespiratory system, and the various means of physiological testing will also be included.

-402. Elementary Methods in Health and Physical Education (N-6) (5).
-Pr., admission to Professional Education and departmental approval.
+Elementary Methods in Health and Physical Education (N-6) (5).
+Pr., admission to Professional Education.